SeedSigner/seedsigner/README.md

 **If you receive the "OK" message** for your **lumensigner.0.1.x.[Your_Pi_Model_For_Example:pi02w].img file**, as shown above, then your verification is fully complete!
 **All of your downloaded files have now been confirmed as both authentic and unaltered!** You can proceed to create/write your MicroSD card😄😄 !!

 If your file result shows "FAILED", then you must stop here immediately.
 Do not continue.
-Contact us for assistance at  the Telegram group address above.
+Contact us for assistance at  the Discord server above.

 <BR>